DanielDaCosta/firebase-chat-bot/README.md

 To get started with firebase-chat-bot, follow these steps:

 1. Create a Google Generative AI API Key: Obtain your API key from Google's Generative AI service.
-2. Setup Firebase Collection: Create a Firebase collection to store chat dat
+2. Setup Firebase Collection: Create a Firebase collection to store chat data.

 Store these keys securely in your .env file located in the project root: